 When going through a divorce, one of the most emotional subjects is the children.
 While property division can certainly become a heated debate, the children are not something that can just be divided.
 For most parents, their children are their world.
 So there is nothing wrong with having your emotions tied to the determination of how much time the court is going to allow you to see them and how much money you will be obligated to pay or how much you will receive to help support your child.

 Absolutely nothing wrong with emotions.
 The problem for many parents in California is that they hear these extreme, absolute statements about child custody or child support from their friends, their co-workers or the media.
-Many fail to seek experienced advice or enlist the aid of an attorney who can clarify exactly how calculations are made and help ensure that every factor is considered.
+Many fail to seek experienced advice or enlist the aid of an attorney who can clarify exactly how child support calculations are made and help ensure that every factor is considered.

 Extreme statement number one: the wealthier parent always gets custody of the kids.
 This is not true.
 When determining custody, the court first starts at a somewhat neutral point of joint custody.
 Then, as the court weighs the factors unique to the case, the percentage of time will start to move away from this center point.
 Ability to pay is not the determining standard of what makes a good parent.
 The “best interests of the child” is the standard, and that includes many non-monetary factors.